Valparaíso: History

 Valparaíso soon became a desired stopover for ships rounding South America via the Straits of Magellan and Cape Horn.
-It gained particular importance supporting and supplying the California Gold Rush (1848–1858).
-As a major seaport, Valparaíso received immigrants from many European countries, mainly from Britain, Germany, France, Switzerland and Italy.
-German, French, Italian and English were commonly spoken among its citizens, who founded and published newspapers in these languages.
+It gained particular importance supporting and supplying the California gold rush (1848–1858).
+As a major seaport, Valparaíso received immigrants from many European countries, mainly from Britain, Germany, France, Switzerland, and Italy.
+German, French, Italian, and English were commonly spoken among its citizens, who founded and published newspapers in these languages.

 Valparaíso found maritime competition with Callao (Perú).
-Both cities sought to be the dominant port on the Pacific Coast of South America during the period of time known as the High Trade (1880-1930).
+Both cities sought to be the dominant port on the Pacific Coast of South America during the period of time known as the High Trade (1880–1930).
 The British community, La Colonia Britanica, prospered in Valparaíso between the 1820s and 1920s.
 Firms such as Antony Gibbs & Sons, Duncan Fox, and Williamson-Balfour Company were doing business in the town, which had become a significant trading center by 1840, with 166 British ships, out of a total of 287, anchored in its port.
 The British settled on Cerro Alegre (Mount Pleasant) and Cerro Concepción.
 The Association of Voluntary Firemen was created in 1851, a telegraph service to Santiago was operating by 1852, and Chile's first telephone service was set up in 1880.
 The British Hospital was founded in 1897, and the British Arch, Arco Británico, was erected in 1911.
 However, by 1895, Italian immigrants exceeded the British, and both the Italians and Germans were in larger numbers by 1907.
 By 1920, both the Italians and Spanish outnumbered the British, and the primary British community within Chile resided in Santiago.

 International immigration transformed the local culture from Spanish origins and Amerindian origins, in ways that included the construction of the first non-Catholic cemetery of Chile, the Dissidents' Cemetery.
-Football (soccer) was introduced to Chile by English immigrants; and the first private Catholic school in Chile (Le Collège des Sacrés Cœurs, "The College of the Sacred Hearts"), French immigrants in Valparaíso; which has been operating for about 170 years.
-Immigrants from Scotland and Germany founded the first private secular schools, (The Mackay School, and Die Deutsche Schule, respectively).
+Football (soccer) was introduced to Chile by English immigrants; and the first private Catholic school in Chile, Le Collège des Sacrés Cœurs ("Sacred Hearts College") and its accompanying Sacred Hearts Church, by French immigrants.
+Immigrants from Scotland and Germany founded the first private secular schools (The Mackay School and Die Deutsche Schule, respectively).
 Immigrants formed the first volunteer fire-fighting units (still a volunteer activity in Chile).
 Their buildings reflected a variety of European styles, making Valparaíso more varied than some other Chilean cities.